 Want to respond to this article?
 Interested in authoring an article for a future issue of Insulation Outlook?
 Contact the Editor

 Alec J. Rexroat

-Alec J. Rexroat is employed by M&O Insulation Company, East Hazel Crest, Illinois; the Executive Director of The Illinois Regional Insulation Contractors Association; the Executive Director of The National Union Insulation Contractors Alliance; Executive Director of the International Association of Heat and Frost Insulators labor management cooperative trust; a Past President and member of the Board of Directors of the National Insulation Association; and a past president of the Midwest Insulation Contractors Association.
+Alec J. Rexroat is employed by M&O Insulation Company, East Hazel Crest, Illinois; the Executive Director of The Illinois Regional Insulation Contractors Association; the Executive Director of The National Union Insulation Contractors Alliance; the Executive Director of the International Association of Heat and Frost Insulators Labor Management Cooperative Trust; a Past President of the Midwest Insulation Contractors Association; and a Past President and member of the Board of Directors of the National Insulation Association.
 Mr. Rexroat began his career in the insulation industry in 1964 working as a helper in the Local 17 Chicago territory.
 He can be reached at email@example.com.